Classic Pork Breakfast Sausage

 When I wake up in the morning, it’s nice to have something savory and filling on the menu.
-While I do enjoy having a pastry for breakfast, it is so nice to enjoy something a little different.
+While I do enjoy having a pastry for breakfast, it’s so nice to enjoy something a little different.
 Mark and I love this Pork Breakfast Sausage.
-It is easy enough that anyone can make it, but it is delicious enough that everyone can enjoy it.
-Let me walk you through how to make this breakfast sausage so that you can also enjoy it with your family!
+It’s easy enough for anyone to make, but delicious enough for everyone to enjoy.
+Let me walk you through how to make this breakfast sausage so you can enjoy it with your family, too!

 Pork Breakfast Sausage